|Name:||Abdur Rahim, Mostafa Adilur Rahman and Junaed Muhammad Abu Saif|

 In search of sustainability, the proposal for the infrastructures is to behave and interact with the ecosystem, by not putting up resistance to the flow of nature but going on with it.
 The main objective of designing the Indira Gandhi International Airport is to create a self-growing airport that will not only adapt and transform with seasons but also adapt to the anticipating climate change.

 Inspired by the historical reference of Ajanta Temples, the airport is to be built underground which reduces heat gain as well as adds green space to the city.
-The building mass is arranged parallel to the runway and a sunken open plaza where the smart tram carrying out the passengers, which will keep the airport operational when a high passenger rate appears.
+The building mass is arranged parallel to the runway and a sunken open plaza where the smart tram carrying out the passengers.
+This will keep the airport operational when a high passenger rate appears.
 Meanwhile, the Al (artificial intelligence) based smart tram will carry out all the airport’s official formalities paperless, which will save time and also keeping the passenger movement smooth.
-Hence the proposed airport architecture will contribute to restore and balance the city’s eco-diversity as well as improve passenger’s experience and processing time.
+Hence the proposed airport architecture will contribute to restore and balance the city’s eco-diversity as well as improve passenger’s experience.